moabarar/nemar/README.md

 * --tbvis_iteration_update_rate if you want to write in iteration resolution set --tbvis_iteration_update_rate to positive number.
 * --tbvis_disable_report_offsets: set if you don't want to save the mean transformation offsets.
 * --tbvis_disable_report_weights: set if you don't want to save the network weights.
-Use the followings flags for tensorboard visualizer:

-* --

 ---